 SyncBackPro and SyncBackSE support encrypting files using the highly secure and efficient AES cryptographic algorithm with key sizes of 128, 192, or 256-bits.
 For additional details on AES encryption, refer to our AES encryption article.

-SyncBackPro and SyncBackSE V8 (or newer) supports encrypting filenames and file details in addition to content encryption.
+SyncBackPro and SyncBackSE support encrypting filenames and file details (meta-data) in addition to content encryption.

 With this feature, the list of files inside the zip file cannot be viewed unless a correct password is provided to decrypt and open it.
 Thus, filename encryption feature provides an extra layer of security to your data as it prevents attacker from inspecting the file/folder structure or the type of data stored inside an archive.

-SyncBack’s filename encryption method is compatible with PKWare SecureZip.
-This means you can also use PKWare’s ZIP Reader (free version) to access files inside a filename encrypted zip file.
+SyncBack’s filename encryption method is compatible with PKWare SecureZip and 7zip.
+This means you can also use PKWare’s ZIP Reader (free version) or 7zip to access files inside a filename encrypted zip file.

 Note: Currently, the filename encryption option in Pro/SE version is available only when single zip compression is used.
 This is because multi-zip has the original filename in the filename of the Zip file itself, thus defeating the purpose of encrypting the filename.